nichoth/mutable-app-demo/README.md

 ### javascript

 Javascript is built with budo/browserify.
 During development we pass a flag to budo `--live` that makes it refresh the browser whenever you save a javascript file.
-Don't go down the path of "hot reloading" with javascript -- it is not worth the time it takes to configure.
-If we look at it from another angle, we want our application to load quickly when we refresh the page, so instead of using a build tool hack, optimize the application so that it loads quickly.
+I like to intentionally avoid "hot reloading" with javascript -- to me it is not worth the time it takes to configure.
+From another angle, we want our application to load quickly when we refresh the page, so instead of using a build tool hack, optimize the application so that it loads quickly.
 Now you have a quick feedback cycle during development, and also a quick application.

 ### css